GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

     * `analyze_performance.py` (the script you wrote for calculation and visualization).

 2.  **PDF Report:** Your report must include:
+    * Report the final loss you achieve.
-    * A link to your public `wandb` experiment's report showing your training curves.
+    * A link to your public `wandb` [experiment's report](https://docs.wandb.ai/guides/reports/create-a-report/) showing your training curves.
     * **Overall Performance Metrics:** State the **average PCC** you calculated across the entire test set.
     * **Representative Visualization:** Include the visualization figure you generated for a single, high-performing example.
 Ensure the subplots are clearly labeled with their specific scores.
     * **Written Analysis:** Your analysis should address the following points in a few short paragraphs: